zwave-js/node-zwave-js/docs/api/endpoint.md

 Creates an instance of the given command class.
 The instance is linked to the current endpoint and node.
 The method takes the command class ID as a single argument.
 You may optionally pass the expected return type as a type parameter.

+> [!WARNING]
-**Note:** You should make sure that the requested command class is implemented by the node.
+> You should make sure that the requested command class is implemented by the node.
 If it neither supported nor controlled, this method will throw.

 ### `createCCInstanceUnsafe`